-The Cartersville Schools Foundation’s GateKey Scholarship program establishes two-year scholarships for eligible students and gives them the opportunity to work toward an attainable goal of a college education.
+The Cartersville Schools Foundation’s GateKey Scholarship program establishes scholarships for eligible students and gives them the opportunity to work toward an attainable goal of a college education.

 A GateKey advisory committee monitors the success of the program and serves as the appeals committee for scholars in jeopardy of losing their scholarship.
 This committee is comprised on GateKey coordinators, the Cartersville Schools Foundation President, a representative of the Cartersville Schools Foundation Board of Directors, and a representative from the GateKey donors.

 High school scholars receive coaching/mentoring to assure that they are able to attend the college of their choice after graduation.
 During their senior year, scholars receive assistance in the college process (FAFSA, college applications, scholarship applications, etc.).
 We continue to work with the scholars throughout their college enrollment, assisting with any issues that may arise.

 Any student in grades 9 - 12 who is eligible for the free/reduced lunch program, have not received any grades below a C, have had no discipline issues, and attend school regularly.

 Applications are available at the high school and are due to the front office by November 18, 2021.

 A selection committee comprised of school employees, Cartersville Schools Foundation Board members, and community members.

 Selections will be made by early February each year.

 Yes.
 Any student who was nominated but not selected will automatically be reviewed again as long as they are in 9 - 12 grade.

 Who is responsible for determining how many students will be awarded scholarships?